LOS Channel

 To use this parameter, select the Specify atmospheric parameters checkbox.

-Rain rate (mm/hr) - precipitation rate
+Rain rate (mm/hr) — Precipitation rate

-Precipitation rate specified as a non-negative real scalar.
+The precipitation rate, set as a non-negative real scalar.

 Dependencies